Few-shot Image Generation via Masked Discrimination

 \subsection{Discriminator CDC loss}

-CDC proposes the cross-domain consistency loss for the generator to relieve overfitting through preserving pairwise relative distances in the generator's feature space during adaptation.
-We further apply the cross-domain consistency loss to the discriminator as shown in Fig. \ref{cdc}, to preserve information provided by pre-trained GANs for higher image quality.
-Given two arbitrary input noises $z_i,z_j$ for the generator, the pairwise relative distances in the source and target generator's feature space can be given by $sim(G_s^m(z_i),G_s^m(z_j))$ and $sim(G_t^m(z_i),G_t^m(z_j))$, where $sim$ represents the cosine similarity between activations at the $m^{th}$ layer of the generators.
+As shown in Fig. \ref{cdc}, we propose to apply the cross-domain consistency loss to both the generator and discriminator, aiming to keep pairwise relative distances between generated samples and preserve information provided by source GANs for higher image quality.
+Given two arbitrary input noises $z_i,z_j$ for the generator, the pairwise relative distances in the feature space of the source and target generator can be given by $sim(G_s^m(z_i),G_s^m(z_j))$ and $sim(G_t^m(z_i),G_t^m(z_j))$, where $sim$ represents the cosine similarity between activations at the $m^{th}$ layer of the generators.
 Similarly, we have pairwise relative distances in the feature space of the source and target discriminator as $sim(D_s^n(G_s(z_i)),D_s^n(G_s(z_j)))$ and $sim(D_t^n(G_t(z_i)),D_t^n(G_t(z_j)))$, where $sim$ represents the cosine similarity between activations at the $n^{th}$ layer of the discriminators.
 A batch of $K+1$ noise vectors $\left\lbrace z_k \right\rbrace_{0}^{K}, (0\leq k \leq K)$ is needed to construct $K$-way probability distributions for an arbitrary input noise $z_i$ in the source and target generator as follows:

-Similarly, the probability distributions of the source and target discriminator are as follows:
+Similarly, the probability distributions in the source and target discriminator are as follows:

 Finally, we have the cross-domain consistency loss $L_{dist}$ across layers and image instances using KL-divergence ($D_{KL}$) for the generator and discriminator as: